Aging & Health A to Z

 Older people often have complicated medical histories that have to be considered when choosing a pain relief medicine.
 For this reason, your doctor will usually start with a low dose of a pain drug and slowly increase the dose until you are feeling better in order to avoid side effects.

 This is usually the first medication your doctor will recommend for mild-to-moderate pain, especially if you are having joint, muscle, or bone pain.
 However you must use it cautiously and remember that acetaminophen is added to many cold and flu preparations.
-Older people with certain conditions should take a lower maximum daily dose, so follow your doctor’s recommendations.
-You must use great caution with acetaminophen if you have any of the following conditions:
+Older people with certain conditions should take a lower maximum daily dose, so follow your provider’s recommendations.
+You must use caution with acetaminophen if you have any of the following conditions:

 - Liver disease